zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-with-custom-image.md

 To deploy your custom image via Docker, first familiarize yourself with the general [ZenML Docker Deployment Guide](deploy-with-docker.md).

-To use your own image, follow the general guide step-by-step but replace all mentions of `zenmldocker/zenml-server` with your custom image reference `<YOUR_CONTAINER_REGISTRY>/<IMAGE_NAME>:<IMAGE_TAG>`.
+To use your own image, follow the general guide step by step but replace all mentions of `zenmldocker/zenml-server` with your custom image reference `<YOUR_CONTAINER_REGISTRY>/<IMAGE_NAME>:<IMAGE_TAG>`.
 E.g.: